Declaring Majors and Minors

 • A calendar for completion of the degree

 A meeting of all faculty mentors and the student must be held before college approval of the major program.
 In accepting the proposal, the home college dean’s office certifies that the rules established for the independent major have been followed, and it assumes administrative responsibility by assigning an academic advisor to monitor the student’s progress and clear the student for graduation.
 Any changes in the curriculum must be approved by the primary faculty mentor, and the home college advisor must be informed.
-Final approval of independent majors is granted by the university Undergraduate Curriculum Committee.
+Final approval of independent majors is granted by the Undergraduate Curriculum Committee.

 PlusOne Bachelor’s/Master’s Programs